cyfyifanchen/yifanchen.github.io/_posts/2019-05-15-seeking-balance-in-framework-design.md

 ---
 <iframe width="1917" height="716" src="https://www.youtube.com/embed/ANtSWq-zI0s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+One of the best videos I've seen this year need to take notes of it.

 > Frameworks should be distinguished by the design tradeoffs they offer on scope, render mechanism, and state mechanism, rather than on popularity and community based metrics.

 ## Scope